tanaikech/GetFileList_js/README.md

 # Overview

-This is a Javascript library to retrieve the file list with the folder tree from the specific folder (publicly shared folders and own folders) of Google Drive.
+This is a Javascript library to retrieve the file list with the folder tree from the specific folder (publicly shared folders and own folders) of own Google Drive and shared Drives.

 # Description